How to Hire a Land Surveyor You Can Count On

 Additionally, look into the surveyors’ references.
 You can start by looking at the reviews you browsed online.
 Once you’ve narrowed your list of land surveyors, look them up on the Better Business Bureau website to see if they have a rating.
 For bigger projects, you can ask for references from prior clients.

-Questions to Ask Your Land Surveyor
+Questions to Ask a Land Surveyor

 There are likely many different land surveyors to choose from in your area.
-Here are some questions to ask a land surveyor to help you narrow down your list.
+Here are some questions to ask a land surveyor to help you narrow down your list:

 • Do you specialize in certain types of surveys?